Azure-Samples/iotedge-gateway-on-kubernetes/README.md

 ## Prerequisites

-In this example setup we'll use the following components:
+In the deployment scenarios below we'll use the following components:

 * [Azure Kubernetes Service](https://docs.microsoft.com/azure/aks/) (AKS) for a hosted Kubernetes environment
 * [Helm](https://helm.sh/), to install applications into the cluster